Jacbfrancis/Freeze-Yoghurt-webpage-/README.md

 # Freeze Yoghurt project

 Home page for fictional Yoghurt Restaurant, Created with HTML and CSS.
-(Page is not responsive, haven't learnt responsive layout yet 😅)

 ## Table of contents